somyatripathi7/competitive-programming/README.md

 # competitive-programming
-A list of cp problems that I have solved
+A list of cp problems that I have solved in C++.